 Carbon dioxide is a byproduct of combustion.
 Southern Company is researching—with the federal government and other partners—how to capture and store carbon dioxide emitted from power plants to keep it out of the atmosphere.
-(See also DOE Carbon Sequestration Atlas and Climate Challenge Emission Reductions.)
+(See also DOE Carbon Sequestration Atlas.)

 - The National Carbon Capture Center is a focal point of U.S. Department of Energy's efforts to develop advanced technologies to reduce greenhouse gas emissions from coal-based power generation.
 The center, managed and operated by Southern Company in Alabama, works with scientists and technology developers from government, industry and universities who are creating the next generation of carbon capture technologies.

-- Kemper County Integrated Gas Combined Cycle Project, in Mississippi, will capture 65 percent of carbon dioxide to be sold for enhanced oil recovery.
-Kemper is the only IGCC plant in the U.S. that will capture and store carbon dioxide emissions the day it begins commercial operations.
-In addition, IGCC has fewer nitrous oxide, sulfur dioxide and mercury emissions than traditional pulverized coal technology.
+- Kemper County Energy Facility, in Mississippi, is designed to capture 65 percent of carbon dioxide to be sold for enhanced oil recovery.
+Kemper is the only integrated gasification combined cycle (IGCC) plant being constructed in the U.S. that is designed to capture and store carbon dioxide emissions the day it begins commercial operations.
+In addition, IGCC is designed to have fewer nitrous oxide, sulfur dioxide and mercury emissions than traditional pulverized coal technology.
 (See TRIGTM sidebar)